An Overview of Insomnia

 - Avoid caffeine, nicotine, and alcohol late in the day.
 Caffeine and nicotine are stimulants and can keep you from nodding off.
 Alcohol can cause waking in the night and leads to poor sleep.

 - Get regular exercise.
 You'll feel more tired at night.
-Just don't exercise within about 3 or 4 hours of bedtime.
-It may rev you up when you need to wind down.
+However, you may not want to exercise within about 3 or 4 hours of bedtime.
+Doing so keeps some people from falling asleep.

 - Don't eat a heavy meal late in the day.
 Eat dinner at least 2 hours before bedtime.
 A light snack before bedtime, however, may help you sleep.

 - Make your bedroom comfortable.
 Be sure that it is dark, quiet, and not too warm or too cold.
 If light is a problem, try a sleeping mask.
 If noise is a problem, try earplugs, a fan, or a "white noise" machine to cover up outside sounds.

 - Follow a routine to help you relax before sleep.
 For example, read a book, listen to music, or take a bath.